OR WAIT null SECS

-That often results from undercoding our Evaluation and Management (E/M) codes and sometimes not using current procedure terminology (CPT) codes for all services performed during a patient encounter.
+That often results from oversights when using Evaluation and Management (E/M) codes and sometimes not using current procedural terminology (CPT) codes for all services performed during a patient encounter.

-There are a variety of reasons undercoding occurs.
+There are a variety of reasons suboptimal coding occurs.
 Among them:

 Multiply these issues by 20 or 30 patient encounters per day, and clinicians are forgoing a significant amount of revenue.